© 2009 Clove Garden

 - Commercial usage is by any entity that sells products, displays or

-facilities, products or services, whether on the Internet, in a physical
+content, facilities, products or services, whether on the Internet, at

-facility or in any other way.
-This includes any site that effectively
+a physical facility or in any other way.
+This includes any site that

-the page specifically says otherwise (at this writing none do), provided no
+unless the page specifically says otherwise (at this writing none do),

-- All text on this site is copyright Andrew Grygus dba CloveGarden unless
+- All text on this site is copyright Andrew Grygus dba Clovegarden

-specifically stated otherwise within or adjacent to the text, or which
+unless specifically stated otherwise within or adjacent to the text,

-clearly belongs to some other entity.
-In general, there is a copyright
+or which clearly belongs to some other entity.
+In general, there is a

 - Text may be freely linked to from other sites provided it is properly